Ludex-Labs/.github/profile/README.md

-# Welcome to Ludex
+# Welcome to Ludex Labs

-We provide APIs & SDKs for video game developers to easily implement smart contracts into games with no blockchain knowledge required.
+At Ludex Labs, we are dedicated to advancing the gaming and blockchain landscape by crafting intuitive accessible solutions tailored for both individuals and businesses.

 <!--